haowu97/netlify/.history/content/posts/Courses21-22/FINM8007/L2ForeignExchangeSystems.en_20220803174516.md

 **Solution**: Percentage change of the EUR = (0.8426/0.8730 – 1) x 100% = -3.482245132% = -3.48% (depreciation)

-**Practice** (Semester 1 -- Review Questions, 2021) Question 8 - Part C - [ii]: During 2002, the US dollar (USD) went from 135 Japanese Yen (JPY) per USD to 118 JPY per USD.
-By how much did the USD change against the JPY during the year?
-Assume that the JPY is the domestic currency.

-**Solution**:

-Percentage change in USD = (118/135 – 1) x 100 % = -17/135 = -12.59%

-Answer: 12.59% depreciation against the JPY.

 # 3. Impact of currency depreciation

 Impact on imports and exports: